nucular/gophic/README.md

 gophic
 ======

-A simple Gopher client written in Python, coming with a Tkinter/ttk graphical interface.
+A Gopher client written in Python, coming with a Tkinter/ttk graphical interface.